amschloss/capstone-dec/README.md

 * **[Transportation Network Providers - Trips](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p)**; 159M rows.
 This set includes every trip taken on a Transportation Network Provider (rideshare operator), either starting or ending within Chicago city limits since November 2018.
 Trips are geolocated by census block of trip start/end.
 * **[E-Scooter Trips - 2019 Pilot](https://data.cityofchicago.org/Transportation/E-Scooter-Trips-2019-Pilot/2kfw-zvte)**; 711K rows.
 This set includes every trip taken on an e-scooter (maintained by a scooter share provider), either starting or ending within Chicago city limits, during Chicago’s 2019 scooter pilot program.
 Trips are geolocated by census block of trip start/end.

-As these datasets are not consistently geolocated, we will also need to transform the congestion data with the **[Boundaries - Census Tracts - 2010](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Census-Tracts-2010/5jrd-6zik)** dataset also provided by the City.

 A specific source for weather data is yet to be determined.
-The City's site offers daily records, which are not sufficiently granular compared to the other data
+The City's site offers daily records, which are not sufficiently granular compared to the other data.
+Weather APIs are still being evaluated, as historical data is proving difficult to find.

-## Problem Considerations
+## Technical Considerations

-* _Is the dataset large enough to necessitate distributed computing?_ \
-This is to be determined -- individual datasets appear to be 1-2 gigabytes in size, although joins and other transformations may increase the data size.
-* _Is the dataset static and complete, or does it undergo incremental updates?_
-    * The congestion estimates dataset updates approximately every 15 minutes.
-Data extraction processes could be made more efficient by making an initial pull to this historical set, then making future calls to the **[live set](https://data.cityofchicago.org/Transportation/Chicago-Traffic-Tracker-Congestion-Estimates-by-Se/n4j6-wkkf)** which updates on the same schedule.
-    * The rideshare data does not appear to have been updated since the end of July; this may reflect delays in the rideshare providers sharing data with the City.
-This dataset may update in the future.
-    * The e-scooter data explicitly only covers the period of the 2019 pilot program, and is therefore static.
-The City is currently running a second pilot, so newer data may become available in the future.
-* _Can you combine your primary dataset with another dataset in order to derive more value?_ \
-Potentially.
-Possible expansions include weather data, where effects could potentially be most significant for scooter use.
+### Extract

+Initial extract will pull historical congestion data along with 2019 e-scooter pilot data.
+Ongoing extracts will pull the following:

+* **[Live congestion estimates](https://data.cityofchicago.org/Transportation/Chicago-Traffic-Tracker-Congestion-Estimates-by-Se/n4j6-wkkf)**, which update every 15 minutes
+* TNP trips, which update either monthly or quarterly; these will need to have a diff applied as there is no "live set" offered
+* Weather data, which updates in real time but in practice will be pulled every 15 minutes to match live congestion estimates

+### Transform

+The datasets in question are not consistently geolocated.
+TNP and e-scooter trips are located by census block, while congestion estimates and weather measurements are located by latitude/longitude.
+Therefore we will need to generalize the congestion and weather data from lat/long to census block according to the **[Boundaries - Census Tracts - 2010](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Census-Tracts-2010/5jrd-6zik)** dataset also provided by the City.

+### Load

+TBD